AhmedAtya74/Online-Shopping-System/README.md

 ## Class Seller
-having the following private attributes: (name, email, items,maxItems), where items is an array list of objects of type Item with the size maxItems.
+having the following private attributes: (name, email, items,maxItems), where items is an array list of objects of type Item.
 The class has the following public methods:
 - Constructors (default, parameterized, and copy)
 - Add An Item.